 With respect to NVM bits, many of the proposed bits require an electroforming step in order to realize the desired hysteresis characteristics that make them appealing.
 The results of the electro-formation are highly variable.
-The need then is to develop a bit that does not require an electroforming step since it would seem that the task of electroforming the billions of bits required is not practical, and even if achieved is likely to not be reproducible.
+The need then is to develop a bit that does not require an electroforming step since it would seem that the task of electroforming the billions of bits required is not practical, and even if achieved is likely not to be reproducible.
+There is some indication by researchers at the University of Texas that a novel 2D memristor structure made of unilayer TMDs might be able to be made into a bit that does not require electroforming and that may be able to switch with an energy approaching the thermodynamic limit (as described in Section 5 of this chapter) and subsequently updated with the use of h-BN [28].